The Right Way to Purchase Life Insurance

 If you have a dangerous occupation, your job will also be taken into consideration.
 For example occupations such as pilots, commercial divers and storm related electrical workers can have an increase in job related deaths due to their hazards.
 Dangerous sports can also come under the microscope such as rock climbing, drag racing, skydiving and scuba diving among many others.
 Any sport that has a history of fatalities will be taken into consideration.

-Group Term life insurance through your employer
+Group term insurance through your employer

 If you have a mild medical condition, it might not make any difference on a life insurance application.
-Here are some questions that will hold a lot of weight on an application.
+Here are some questions that will hold a lot of weight on an application: